nils-braun/nils-braun.github.io/_posts/2020-02-04-tsfresh-on-cluster-1.md

 in another one.
 Use the printed scheduler address in your code.
-Now, you can scale your computation very easily by just adding more workers (or using one of the other possibilities to scale a `dask` cluster, e.g. via kubernetes, YARN, etc.)
+Now, you can scale your computation very easily by just adding more workers (or using one of the other possibilities to scale a `dask` cluster, e.g. via kubernetes, YARN, etc.).
+Please note that by default only a single CPU is used per worker.
+If you want to run on more processes on each machine, use the `--nprocs` command line option when starting each worker.

 Distributing work with `dask` is just an example.
 If you want to support your own distribution framework, you can create your own `Distributor` class and implement the job scheduling logic.